shashi560x/Data-Analysis-Project/README.md

 # Data-Analysis-Project
-Several projects have been listed here where you can find the work related to data cleaning, processing along with analysis and decorative dashboard via Power BI, Excel,
+find projects on data cleaning, processing, analysis along with decorative dashboards by using Power BI, Excel, Sql, Python and Tableau.